 Adding a Custom Date Field

-You can add a calendar dropdown input field for a custom field of the Date data type by using the following template:
+When Aeon 5.1 is installed, you can add a calendar dropdown input field for a custom field of the Date data type by using the following template:

 <script>